Permutation Equivariance of Transformers and Its Applications: Proofs on Transformer Encoder Blocks

 So far, we have proved the rule for the gradient of weight matrices:

-$\mW_{i(P)}$ are the weights of $Enc_{(P)}$ while $\mW_i$ are the weights of $Enc$.
-With some induction, we can reach the conclusion that if a Transformer encoder blocks is randomly initialized and trained with $\mZ_{(P)}$, it would eventually learn to become $Enc_{(P)}$, which is associated with $Enc$ by Eq.~\ref{relat}. \end{proof}
+$\mW_{i(P)}$ are the weights of $\mathrm{Enc}_{(P)}$ while $\mW_i$ are the weights of $\mathrm{Enc}$.
+By induction, we can reach the conclusion that if a Transformer encoder block is randomly initialized and trained with $\mZ_{(P)}$, it would eventually learn to become $\mathrm{Enc}_{(P)}$, the weights of which are associated with $\mathrm{Enc}$ by Eq.~\ref{relat} and Eq.~\ref{eq:relat_MLP}.
+The proof of backward equivariance on the linear projection in the attention is omitted as its proof is similar and the conclusion is the same with Eq.~\ref{relat}.
+Hence we have proved backward permutation in-/equi-variance. \end{proof}